austinsonger/Security-Program/SECURITY-PROGRAM/Program/soc2-system-audit.md

-{{companyShortName}} shall audit, monitor, and assess the access and activity of systems and applications that process or store production and/or sensitive data such as personally identifiable information (PII)
+{{companyShortName}} shall audit, monitor, and assess the access and activity of systems and applications that process or store production and/or sensitive data such as personally identifiable information (PII) in order to ensure compliance.
-{{#needStandardHIPAA}}
-and electronic protected health information (ePHI)
-{{/needStandardHIPAA}}
-in order to ensure compliance.

-{{#needStandardHIPAA}}
-It is required by the HIPAA Security Rule, that healthcare organizations to implement reasonable hardware, software, and/or procedural mechanisms that record and examine activity in information systems that contain or use ePHI.
-{{/needStandardHIPAA}}

 Audit activities may be limited by application, system, and/or network auditing capabilities and resources. {{companyShortName}} shall make reasonable and